ljnelson/jpa-maven-plugin/README.md

 effects of the `jpa-maven-plugin`.
 Look in your `target/test-classes/META-INF` directory.
 You will see a `persistence.xml` file with all of your entity and mapped superclass and embeddables and id classes listed.
+Any Maven lifecycle phases that occur before `process-test-classes` will not be able to use the effects of the `jpa-maven-plugin`.

 ## More Information